-The Company, through its wholly-owned subsidiary Clifton Star, has a 10% equity interest in the shares of Beattie Gold Mines Ltd., 2699681 Canada Ltd., and 2588111 Manitoba Ltd. which directly or indirectly own various mining concessions and surface rights, collectively known as the Duparquet Gold Project.
+Through the Company's acquisition of Clifton Star in 2016, it acquired a 10% equity interest in the shares of each of Beattie, 2699681 Canada Ltd., and 2588111 Manitoba Ltd., three private companies which directly or indirectly own various mining concessions and surface rights that comprise the Duparquet Gold Project.

-The Duparquet Gold Project has a large open-pittable resource, as well as underground and tailings resource.
-The Company's interest in the Duparquet Gold Project was acquired through our acquisition of Clifton Star in 2016.
-The Duparquet Gold Project covers an area of 1,147 hectares and is located in the Abitibi Region of Québec, one of the world's most prolific gold producing regions.
+The Duparquet Gold Project has a large open-pittable resource, as well as underground and tailings resource, and covers an area of 1,147 Ha located in the Abitibi Region of Québec which is one of the world's most prolific gold producing regions.
 A technical report for the Duparquet Gold Project entitled "Technical Report and Prefeasibility Study for the Duparquet Project" and with an effective date of March 26, 2014, was completed by InnovExplo in accordance with NI 43-101 and was filed on SEDAR by Clifton Star on May 23, 2014.
 The 2014 PFS for the Duparquet Gold Project includes pre-production capital costs of \$394 million, a pay-back period of 4.3 years and pre-tax NPV{5%} of \$222 million at US\$1,300 per ounce of gold.

-In addition to the 10% indirect interest in the Duparquet Gold Project, the Company also holds a 100% interest in the adjoining Central Duparquet Property, which was purchased on January 20, 2017.
-This additional ground comprises 16 claims covering 339 ha.
+The Company also holds a 100% interest in the adjoining Central Duparquet Property, which was purchased on January 20, 2017.
+This additional ground comprises 16 claims covering 339 Ha.
 Infrastructure includes site roads, access to electrical power 15 km away, tailings storage facility and water management solutions and ancillary site buildings.